bancorprotocol/contracts-solidity/README.md

 ## Overview
 The Bancor protocol represents the first technological solution for the classic problem in economics known as the “Double Coincidence of Wants”, in the domain of asset exchange.
 For barter, the coincidence of wants problem was solved through money.
 For money, exchanges still rely on labor, via bid/ask orders and trade between external agents, to make markets and supply liquidity.

-Through the use of smart-contracts, Smart Tokens can be created that hold one or more other tokens in their reserve.
+Through the use of smart-contracts, Smart Tokens can be created that hold one or more other tokens as connectors.
 Tokens may represent existing national currencies or other types of assets.
-By using a reserve token model and algorithmically-calculated conversion rates, the Bancor Protocol creates a new type of ecosystem for asset exchange, with no central control.
+By using a connector token model and algorithmically-calculated conversion rates, the Bancor Protocol creates a new type of ecosystem for asset exchange, with no central control.
 This decentralized hierarchical monetary system lays the foundation for an autonomous decentralized global exchange with numerous and substantial advantages.

 ## Warning